 the First Continental Congress (1774), a meeting of representatives from the 13 colonies in response to the Intolerable Acts

-the beginning of the Revolution at Lexington and Concord, Massachusetts (April, 1775) and the Battle of Bunker Hill in Charlestown, Massachusetts (June, 1775) and the roles of Revolutionary leaders such as Paul Revere, John Hancock, John Adams, and Samuel Adams
+the beginning of the Revolution at Lexington and Concord, Massachusetts (April, 1775) and the Battle of Bunker Hill in Charlestown, Massachusetts (June, 1775) and the roles of Revolutionary leaders such as Paul Revere, John Hancock, John and Abigail Adams, Samuel Adams, and Peter Salem

-the roles of Native Peoples in the Revolution, some serving as allies of the British, some Wampanoag, Pequot, and Narragansett peoples serving in American units
+the roles of Native Peoples and African Americans in the American Revolution, some serving as Loyalists, some as Patriots

-the roles of women in the Revolutionary period
+the roles of colonial women in keeping households and farms, providing education for children, and, during the Revolution, boycotting English goods

-Analyze how the colonists’ anger led to the Declaration of Independence, and what the purpose of the Declaration was.
+Analyze how the colonists’ sense of justice denied led to declaring independence, and what the words of the Declaration of Independence say about what its writers believed.

 Explain how, after the Revolution, the leaders of the new United States had to write a plan for how to govern the nation, and that this plan is called the Constitution.
-Explain that the rights of citizens are spelled out in the Constitution’s first ten Amendments, known as the Bill of Rights.
+Explain that the rights of citizens are spelled out in the Constitution’s first ten Amendments, known as the Bill of Rights; explain that full citizenship rights were restricted to white male property owners over the age of 21 in the new Republic.

 Clarification Statement: This look at the Founding Documents needs to be taught in a developmentally appropriate way, as the first building block to later study in more detail in grades 5, 8, and high school.
-To make the writing of the Constitution have direct meaning, teachers can ask students to discuss and collaborate on writing rules for the classroom and school (a constitution) and a companion document that states their rights as members of the class and school (a declaration of rights).
+To make the writing of the Constitution have direct meaning to third graders, teachers can ask students to discuss and collaborate on writing rules for the classroom and school (a constitution) and a companion document that states their rights as members of the class and school (a declaration of rights).
+Through discussion, students should come to understand that sets of rules (and constitutions) are often not perfect and may need to be improved.
+They should also grasp that the Founders provided a process for adding new Amendments so that the Constitution could

+grow and change along with the nation.

-Explain that states also have plans of government; recognize that the Constitution of Massachusetts (1780) is the oldest functioning constitution in the world, that its primary author was John Adams, and that, in addition to outlining government, it gives basic rights to citizens of the Commonwealth.
+Explain that states as well as nations have plans of government; recognize that the Constitution of Massachusetts (1780) is the oldest functioning constitution in the world, that its primary author was John Adams, and that, in addition to outlining government, it gives basic rights to citizens of the Commonwealth.

+Key Primary Source for Topic 6 in Appendix D

+An accurate map of the country round Boston in New England from the best authorities (1776) or a similar map of Massachusetts or New England from the period

+The Declaration of Independence (1776)